aspect-build/rules_js/docs/pnpm.md

 This will prevent pnpm from creating a hidden `node_modules/.pnpm/node_modules` folder with hoisted dependencies which allows packages to depend on "phantom" undeclared dependencies.
-In most cases, if you hit import/require runtime failures in 3rd party npm packages when using `rules_js`, the failure will be reproducible with pnpm outside of Bazel, so long as hoisting is disabled.
+With hoisting disabled, most import/require failures (in type-checking or at runtime) in 3rd party npm packages when using `rules_js` will be reproducible with pnpm outside of Bazel.

 `rules_js` does not and will not support pnpm "phantom" [hoisting](https://pnpm.io/npmrc#hoist) which allows for packages to depend on undeclared dependencies.